-There’s one more potential penalty for not properly protecting personal information: a company suffering a data breach is liable for damages of $100-$750 paid to every California resident whose information was stolen, or actual damages if they turn out to be greater.
+There’s one more potential penalty for not appropriately protecting personal information.
+A company suffering a data breach is liable for damages of $100-$750 paid to every California resident whose information is exposed or actual damages if they turn out to be higher.
 Those can add up quickly as well and are just one more incentive to be prepared ahead of time.

 Is GDPR Compliance Enough?

 A company that has just gone through a rigorous exercise to prepare for implementation of the GDPR may feel confident that if its systems are good enough for the European Union, they’re good enough for California.
 That’s not necessarily the case.

-In addition, restrictions on sharing or selling data to third parties are stricter in the Act than they are in the GDPR, and the California Act gives companies a much narrower option to charge different prices or offer different services based on opting-in to data collection.
+Also, restrictions on sharing or selling data to third parties are stricter in the Act than they are in the GDPR, and the California Act gives companies a much narrower option to charge different prices or offer various services based on opting-in to data collection.